Tord Magnuson

 Tord Gösta Magnuson (born 7 April 1941) is a Swedish business executive and the consul general for Mauritius.
 He is married to Princess Christina of Sweden, the youngest of the older sisters of King Carl XVI Gustaf.
 With the deaths of John Ambler in 2008, Prince Johann Georg of Hohenzollern in 2016 and Baron Niclas Silfverschiöld in 2017, Magnuson is the only living brother-in-law of Carl XVI Gustaf.

+Early life

-Magnuson is the son of Lennart Magnuson (MSE) and his wife Gerda (born Klemming), the grandson of the Swedish chemist Gunnar Magnuson and great-grandson of Swedish politician Tord Magnuson.
+Magnuson was born on 7 April 1941, the son of civil engineer Lennart Magnuson and school principal Gerda (née Klemming).
+His paternal grandfather was the chemical engineer and businessman Gunnar Magnuson (1884–1951), while his great-grandfather was Tord Magnuson (1851–1929), a manager at Sandviken Ironworks and a politician.

+He graduated as a reserve officer in 1963 and earned a Bachelor of Arts degree from Stockholm University in 1967.

+Career

-Magnuson graduated as reserve officer in 1963 and graduated with a B.Sc. from Stockholm University in 1967.
-During his career he has been working at Stockholms Enskilda Bank, at Sandvik Steel Inc. in New York City, at Kayel AB, as well as having been CEO of Devisa AB.
-He is representative of Air Mauritius in Sweden and Commander 1st Class of the Royal Order of Vasa.
+Magnuson held positions at Stockholms Enskilda Bank, Sandvik Steel Inc. in New York, and Kayel AB.
+He subsequently served as CEO of Devisa AB, as a director of Air Mauritius in Sweden, and as Consul General of Mauritius.
+He also served on the boards of Enskilda Gymnasiet and Den gyldene freden.

 Marriage and family

 Magnuson and his wife first met in 1961.
-They married on 15 June 1974.
+They married on 15 June 1974 in the Royal Chapel of the Stockholm Palace.
 As a result of her constitutionally unapproved marriage to Magnuson, she lost her style of Royal Highness and received the courtesy title of Princess Christina, Mrs. Magnuson.
 They have three sons: Carl Gustaf Victor (b.
 1975), an economist; Tord Oscar Frederik (born 1977), an eyewear designer; and Victor Edmund Lennart (born 1980), a game designer.